Salesforce adoption is a funny business!

 To educate the users, you can call for multiple sessions to set the expectations, provide your workforce with reading materials and keep them up to date with the advancement of the initiative.
 It is best if this is lead by a higher execs from your organization like for example, a VP of Sales because they can help you in setting the tone for how everyone in the organization should act.

-The most important bit of ensuring Salesforce adoption is an effective Salesforce training methodology.
+The most important bit of ensuring adoption of Salesforce is an effective Salesforce training methodology.
 To do the training, you will have to take up a lot of decisions even before the rollout.

-For example, here are 5 critical questions that you should have an answer to:
+For example, here are 5 critical questions that you should be analyzing and find answers to:

 Moving on, let go to the next phase.
-Where I’ll explain the best adoption strategies to follow for a newly rolled out Salesforce.
+Where I’ll explain the best adoption strategies and practices to follow for a newly rolled out Salesforce.

 Finally, your Salesforce configuration is done and now its go-time.
 This is the time when you should exercise extreme caution.
 If your adoption strategies are not set, then the likely chance of getting flooded with Salesforce related issues is really high.
 And this would further lead you to reconsider your configuration and result in an implementation dip.